These lemon cupcakes with grass frosting are sure to be the hit of any Easter gathering that you hold this year.

-The cupcakes have a delightful lemon flavoring.
+These Easter cupcakes have a delightful lemon flavoring.
 We love lemon desserts in our house, so these are going to disappear quickly.
 Normally I would make a lemon buttercream frosting to top them with.
-But since Easter will soon be here, I decided to go all out and attempt to do grass frosting instead.

 The cupcake mixture has a lovely aroma of lemon and a light yellow color that is perfect for my Easter project.
 It says “spring is here!”

 I filled my muffin cups to about 1/2″ from the top of the liner.
-The frosting will be the feature of this cupcake, so you don’t want them to be baked up too high.
+The lemon cupcake icing will be the feature of this dessert, so you don’t want them to be baked up too high.

-TUTORIAL: How to make Grass Frosting and Nest Cupcakes:
+TUTORIAL: How to make the Grass Green Icing for lemon Cupcakes:

 You will need the following ingredients for these lemon cupcakes with grass frosting: